- Notice Periods for Sales Representatives May Be Inappropriate - Commercial Law

 - Under certain circumstances, standard provisions regarding agreed-upon notice periods for sales representatives may be inappropriate.

-GRP Rainer Lawyers and Tax Advisors in Cologne, Berlin, Bonn, Bremen, Dusseldorf, Essen, Frankfurt, Hamburg, Hanover, Munich, Nuremberg, Stuttgart and London - www.grprainer.com/en conclude: In a judgment of March 21, 2013 (File number VII ZR 224/12), the Federal Supreme Court (BGH) ruled that a standard provision used against a part-time sales representative, according to which the termination of a contract after a term of three years should be permissible only with twelve months notice effective the end of a calendar year to avoid inappropriate discrimination.
-In particular, such a provision is not to withstand judicial control of substance in accordance with section 307, subsection 1, Civil Code (BGB).
-It would inappropriately discriminate against the sales representative contrary to the principles of good faith.
+GRP Rainer Lawyers and Tax Advisors in Cologne, Berlin, Bonn, Bremen, Dusseldorf, Essen, Frankfurt, Hamburg, Hanover, Munich, Nuremberg, Stuttgart and London - www.grprainer.com/en conclude: In a judgment of March 21, 2013 (File number VII ZR 224/12), the Federal Supreme Court (BGH) commented on the inappropriateness of a notice period for sales representatives.
+Thus, a standard provision used against a part-time sales representative, according to which the termination of a contract after a term of three years should be permissible only with twelve months notice effective at the end of a calendar year, is to be invalid due to inappropriate discrimination.
+Already, such a provision had not stood up to judicial control of substance under section 307, subsection 1, Civil Code (BGB).
+Such a clause would inappropriately discriminate against the sales representative contrary to the principles of good faith.